-EMULATION EXPERT
+EMULATION EXPERT?

 “I read Kiyosaki’s book several years ago and learned that I’d adopted a bit of his savviness going back to elementary school.”